netvl/xml-rs/Readme.md

 ```

 `events()` should be called only once, that is, every instance of an iterator it returns will always
-use the same underlying parser.
-Document parsing can end normally or with an error.
-Regardless of
+use the same underlying parser (TODO: make consuming iterator).
+Document parsing can end normally or with an
-exact cause, the parsing process will be stopped, and iterator will terminate normally.
+error.
+Regardless of exact cause, the parsing process will be stopped, and iterator will terminate normally.

 You can also have finer control over when to pull the next event from the parser using its own
 `next()` method: